-Section 3 - Time Limitations
+10.03 - Time Limitations

-Thirty Day Limitation:
+A. Thirty Day Limitation

-A grievance must be submitted at the appropriate level within thirty (30) working days of occurrence; or within thirty (30) working days of knowledge of occurrence.
+A grievance must be submitted at the appropriate level with thirty (30) working days of occurrence; or within thirty (30) working days of knowledge of occurrence.
 A grievance not brought within these time limits shall not be considered timely and shall be void.

-Waiving of Time Limitations:
+B. Waiving of Time Limitations